 To request an accommodation, please complete the Accessibility Center Intake Request Form or speak to a member of the OAC by calling 866.305.9430.

-You’ll need to make sure you have access to a computer and the internet before the start of your first term.
+You will need to make sure you have access to a computer and the internet before the start of your first term.
 Specifically, here is what you’ll need to have for most degree programs:

 Chromebooks (Chrome OS) and iPads (iOS) do not meet the minimum requirements for coursework at SNHU.
 These offer limited functionality and do not work with some course technologies.
 They are not acceptable as the only device you use for coursework.
 While these devices are convenient and may be used for some course functions, they cannot be your primary device.